 Or – if you’ve been ignoring your intuition for years – you’ll finally be forced to open your eyes.
 What changes have you been avoiding making?
 Your Saturn Return aligns you by giving you the lessons that you need most.
 Use this time in your life for reflection on what’s worked and what hasn’t, so that you can take them with you and make better decisions in the future.

-Know that, once it’s over, the next 29 years or so of your life will be on an elevated level to your last.
+Know that, once it’s over, the next 29 years of your life will be on a higher level than your last.